John Schroeder (golfer)

+Early life and amateur career

 Schroeder was born in Great Barrington, Massachusetts, the son of tennis great Ted Schroeder.
 He attended the University of Michigan and was a member of the golf team, an All-American in 1968.

-He turned pro in 1969.
+Professional career

-Schroeder had 35 top-10 finishes in PGA Tour events including a win at the 1973 U.S. Professional Match Play Championship.
-In the middle of his tour career he also had some success in Europe.
-He led the 1977 Open Championship after the first round and wound up in a tie for 9th.
+In 1969, Schroeder turned pro.
+He had thirty-five top-10 finishes in PGA Tour events including a win at the 1973 U.S. Professional Match Play Championship.
+In the middle of his career, he also had some success in Europe.
+He led the 1977 Open Championship after the first round and finished in the top-10.
 His good play in Europe continued the following week at the Swiss Open where he finished runner-up to Seve Ballesteros.
 He recorded another top-10 at the 1978 Open Championship.
-He finished the 1979 Bay Hill Citrus Classic tied for first in regulation play; however, he lost in a playoff to Bob Byman.
+At the end of regulation, he finished the 1979 Bay Hill Citrus Classic tied for first place; however, he lost in a playoff to Bob Byman.
 He recorded T-4 place finish at the 1981 U.S. Open, his best finish ever in a major championship.
 He did not play full-time on the PGA Tour after the 1982 season.

 Schroeder spent most of his late thirties and forties working as an on-course reporter and analyst for ABC Sports, ESPN and NBC Sports.

-Shortly before he turned 49 he played some on the PGA Tour and Nike Tour to prepare for the Champions Tour.
+Shortly before he turned 50 he played some on the PGA Tour and Nike Tour to prepare for the Senior PGA TOUR.
 He played in six PGA Tour events and nine Nike Tour events.
 His best finish was a solo 5th in the 1995 Nike Utah Classic.
-He joined the Champions Tour in 1996.
+He joined the senior tour in 1996.
 In 2001, Schroeder won the NFL Golf Classic and the Champions Tour Comeback Player of the Year award.